CDRT/docs/bios/settings/thinkcenter/cpu_setup.md

 </details>

-<details><summary>CIE Support</summary>
+<details><summary>C1E Support</summary>

-Enhanced C1 state (C1E) is where the processor is not executing instructions (but can return to an executing state immediately) to reduce power consumption.
+Enhanced C1 state (C1E) is where the processor is not executing instructions (but can return to an executing state immediately), to reduce power consumption.

-One of 2 possible options for CIE Support:
+One of 2 possible options for C1E Support:

-1.  **Enabled** - enables CIE Support.
+1.  **Enabled** - enables C1E Support.
 Default.
-2. Disabled - disables CIE Support.
+2. Disabled - disables C1E Support.

 <!-- TODO: add WMI
 | WMI Setting name | Values | SVP Req'd | AMD/Intel |